 - Make sure that each key holder can reach the property within 20 minutes.
 They should also be familiar with the property and the alarm system installed.
 You should make arrangements so that at least one key holder is available at any time.

 - Your alarm system should be installed in compliance with the relevant code of practice.

 - You are encouraged to register key-holder details with us.
-See our related downloads for a form which can be sent to Regulatory Services.
+See our online form which can be sent to Regulatory Services.